AndrewGuenther/fck-nat/README.md

 #### The public fck-nat AMIs

-fck-nat currently provides public AMIs in us-west-2 and us-east-1 with more regions coming soon.
+fck-nat currently provides public AMIs in most regions.
+You can see the full list in `packer/fck-nat-public-all-regions.pkrvars.hcl`.
 While arm64 images are the most cost effective, x86_64 images are also available.
 You can get view the available fck-nat AMIs with the following query:

 ```
 aws ec2 describe-images --owners 568608671756 --filters 'Name=name,Values=fck-nat-*'